SharePoint and AllyMatter solve different problems. Here’s how to decide which one your team actually needs.

 Can AllyMatter replace SharePoint entirely?

-The honest answer is that AllyMatter and SharePoint aren’t solving the same problem.
-If your primary use is file storage and Office document collaboration within Microsoft 365, AllyMatter isn’t a direct replacement.
-But if you’re using SharePoint as an internal knowledge base, policy hub, or document approval system, AllyMatter is purpose-built for exactly those use cases and delivers them with far less configuration overhead.
-Many teams end up running both: SharePoint for file storage within their Microsoft ecosystem, AllyMatter for knowledge management and compliance documentation.
+It depends on what you use SharePoint for.
+If your primary use is file storage and Office collaboration inside Microsoft 365, AllyMatter is not a direct replacement.
+If you use SharePoint as an internal knowledge base, policy hub, or document approval system, AllyMatter is built for exactly that, with far less configuration overhead.
+Many teams run both: SharePoint for file storage, AllyMatter for knowledge management and compliance documentation.

 Is AllyMatter only for teams that have outgrown SharePoint?